Andygmb/twitchy_the_bot/README.md

     Train simulator 2014
     Team Fortress 2

+**/wiki/banned_streams** contains a list of streams you can optionally ban from being displayed in your subreddit.
+If a user messages a banned stream, the bot will not add it to the stream list and message the user telling them to message the subreddit's moderators.

+##Example:
+    TwitchTVUsername
+    Another_Username
+    Username

 * Copy the CSS from css.css to your subreddit's stylesheet to have the thumbnail images display properly.
-This can be editted as needed for your own subreddit's stylesheet.
+This can be edited as needed for your own subreddit's stylesheet.

 * Set the bot's username, password & the subreddit in config.py.